 The street luge grew out of early downhill skateboarding races, most notably the Signal Hill races in the mid-1970s.
 In these skateboarding races, the winner was decided by top overall speed.
 Some enterprising riders realized that nothing in the rules prohibited them from sitting or lying down on their boards rather than standing, positions which gave them a distinct edge in speed.
 The riders who lay completely prone on their boards were described as riding luge, a reference to the winter luge sport.

-Eventually, due to a number of serious accidents, the Signal Hill races were canceled, but the concept of the street luge had already caught on.
-Throughout the 1980s and 1990s, a number of different organizations sprang up to promote the street luge as an underground extreme sport.
+Eventually, due to a number of serious accidents, the Signal Hill races were canceled, but the concept had already caught on.
+Throughout the 1980s and 1990s, a number of different organizations sprang up to promote it as an underground extreme sport.
 The high speeds and relative lack of protection made the street luge a very attractive sport to a growing group of athletes looking for more and more extreme ways to prove their athletic mettle.

-In the mid-90s, the street luge hit the mainstream with the airing of ESPN’s X Games, which featured the street luge prominently.
+In the mid-90s, the sport hit the mainstream with the airing of ESPN’s X Games, which featured the street luge prominently.
 Soon after, the Gravity Games aired, also showcasing the street luge and some of the by now quite impressive riders.
-While the street luge has since remained the province of a relatively small number of athletes — in no small part due to its danger factor — it has captured the hearts and minds of many extreme sports enthusiasts, who devoutly follow the various competitions now held throughout the world.
+While the sport has since remained the province of a relatively small number of athletes — in no small part due to its danger factor — it has captured the hearts and minds of many extreme sports enthusiasts, who devoutly follow the various competitions now held throughout the world.